November 16, 2020 | 02 min read

 Building a B2B e-commerce marketplace is in fashion today.
-Everyone, from Reliance to a small town distributor wants to build their own.
-Bizom team identified this opportunity back in 2016 and even launched our own B2B eCommerce product called Distiman in Mysore and Kolhapur to experience how it works first hand.
+Everyone, from Reliance to a small town distributor, wants to build their own.
+The Bizom team identified this opportunity back in 2016 and even launched our own B2B eCommerce product called Distiman in Mysore and Kolhapur to experience how it works first-hand.
 With that experience, when I hear a new idea of a B2B eCommerce marketplace, my only question is “Can you deliver in 24 hours?”

-Standard FMCG fill-rates in general trade channels in emerging markets are dismal 65%.
+Standard FMCG fill rates in general trade channels in emerging markets are dismal at 65%.
 Retailers are used to this kind of pathetic service for all the brands.
 But when we empower them with technology, the fill rate is 100% – similar to Amazon and other eCommerce websites.

 When we ran Distiman operations, we achieved more than a 95% fill rate with 24-hour delivery, and here are three things we learned while doing it.

 When we talk about technology, people get very creative and excited.
 Especially non-tech guys.
 I have heard a million strange ideas in this space, including how to use voice recognition, OCR, eye retina-based authentication, and other fictional stories.

 If you want to enter this business, my humble suggestion is for you to keep your tech simple, something a 6-year-old can use.
 Don’t get adventurous with AI, ML and other emerging technologies.
 The new-fangled tech will make your tech stack complicated.
 Most users know how to use WhatsApp and Amazon.
 Ensure your UI is comparable to the much-used apps.
 Distiman ensured the retailer app is a three-click UI and succeeded immensely.

 Other essential things are integrated tech (more about that in the next point) and a transparent UX that gives the user all inputs wrt pricing, availability, and delivery status.